Pherakki/MXEEditor/README.md

 | 2 | エリア監視エンティティ|
 | ... | ... |

 This is very simple: it gives a list of names for each graph, and attaches an ID to each name. **Again, these IDs must be unique and form a contiguous list.** Each of these names should correspond to one of the `paths` sub-folders.
 In the Parameter Set we were just looking at for `EnMovePathParam`, it references the path `1`.
-We can see in `paths.csv` that this corresponds to the graph `効果音エンティティ`.
-We can therefore find the data for this folder in `paths/効果音エンティティ`.
+We can see in `paths.csv` that this corresponds to the graph `移動指定用パス_4`.
+We can therefore find the data for this folder in `paths/移動指定用パス_4`.
 Inside this folder, we'll find some CSV files.
 Some graphs, such as the one in this example, are actually empty and contain no CSV files.
 We can go to another graph, such as `エリア監視エンティティ`, to see one that contains CSV files.
 Each CSV file is given a number, *e.g.* `0.csv`. **These numbers must, again, be unique and sequential.** These represent **disconnected components** of the graph.
-These is only one disconnected graph (which we will call `subgraphs`) in the entire game; most have a single `subgraph`.
+These is only one graph with more than one disconnected component (which we will call a `subgraph`) in the entire game; most graphs have a single `subgraph`.
 Let's open up `0.csv`.

 | ID | Node Parameter | Next Node 1 | Node Node 1 Parameters |
 | -- | -------------- | ----------- | ---------------------- |